 4.22.3 Authorization of C2 communication

-The 5GS supports USS authorization of C2 communication for pairing of UAV and UAV-C. The pairing of UAV and UAV-C needs to be authorized by USS successfully before the user plane connectivity for C2 communication is enabled.
+The 5GS supports USS authorization of C2 communication for pairing of UAV and UAV-C. The pairing of UAV and UAV-C needs to be authorized by USS successfully before the user plane connectivity for C2 communication (over Uu or over NR-PC5) is enabled.
 For C2 authorization procedure, the UE supporting UAS services provides to the network with CAA-level UAV ID.

 The USS authorization of UAV flight can also be performed during the C2 authorization procedure.
 The UE supporting UAS services provides the UAV flight authorization information to the network if provided by upper layers.

-NOTE 1: The C2 authorization payload in the service-level-AA payload can include the pairing information for C2 communication and the UAV flight authorization information (see subclauses 6.4.1.2 and 6.4.2.2).
+NOTE 1: The C2 authorization payload in the service-level-AA payload can include one, some or all of the pairing information for C2 communication, an indication of the request for direct C2 communication, pairing information for direct C2 communication, and the UAV flight authorization information (see subclauses 6.4.1.2 and 6.4.2.2).

 The UE supporting UAS services can establish a PDU session for the C2 communication by providing the CAA-level UAV ID and the C2 authorization payload.
 The SMF upon reception of the UE's request for the PDU session establishment, determines that authorization is required based on the DNN and S-NSSAI combination of the PDU session is for aerial services according to user's subscription data and the CAA-level UAV ID included in the request.